-Even upon such as keep his covenant, and think upon his commandments to do them.
+Even upon such as keep his covenant; and think upon his commandments to do them.

-The Lord hath prepared his seat in heaven, and his kingdom ruleth over all.
+The LORD hath prepared his seat in heaven, and his kingdom ruleth over all.

-O praise the Lord, ye angels of his, ye that excel in strength; ye that fulfil his commandment, and hearken unto the voice of his word.
+O praise the LORD, ye angels of his, ye that excel in strength; ye that fulfil his commandment, and hearken unto the voice of his words.

-O praise the Lord, all ye his hosts; ye servants of his that do his pleasure.
+O praise the LORD, all ye his hosts; ye servants of his that do his pleasure.

-O speak good of the Lord, all ye works of his, in all places of his dominion: praise thou the Lord, O my soul.
+O speak good of the LORD, all ye works of his, in all places of his dominion; praise thou the LORD, O my soul.